Edwin K. Steers papers

 Biographical Note

-Edwin Kemp Steers was the son of Edwin McMasters Stanton and Leila Edith (Kemp) Steers and was born in Indianapolis, Indiana on January 19, 1915.
+Edwin Kemp Steers was born to and Leila Edith (Kemp) and Edwin McMasters Stanton Steers in Indianapolis, Indiana on January 19, 1915.
 He had a sister, Pearl.
-Steers was graduated from Indiana University with an A.B. in 1935 and an LL.B. in 1937 from the Indiana University Law School.
+Steers graduated from Indiana University with an A.B. in 1935 and an LL.B. in 1937 from the law school there.
 He was admitted to the bar and joined the firm of Steers, Klee, Jay and Sullivan in 1937.
 Steers married Dorothy J. Hamilton on June 15, 1939 in Marion County, Indiana and they had two daughters, Susan Jane and Sandra Lynn.

 Sources: